assafshomer/coincooler-1/README.md

 Insert a USB stick
 - formatted to MS-DOS (FAT) (E.g. with mac disk utility)
 - without spaces in the name.
 (E.g. "/media/CC-TEST", but not "Volumes/CC TEST")

+# Installation on a Raspberry PI
+- Get a Raspberry Pi
+-